Stock84-dev/Crypto-Watcher/README.md

 Create or copy shortcut and paste it to C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 ## To-do list
-1. Shorten timeframe between looking for price changes (currently it's 5 min).
-2. Add indicator alerts (e.g. RSI below 30).
+1. Add indicator alerts (e.g. RSI below 30).
-3. Add edit alert button.
-4. Email notifications.
+2. Currency list.
-5. Watch section.
+3. Watch section.
+4. Filter currencies by alert condition.
+5. Your portfolio calculator.
+6. Cryptocurrency converter calculator.
+7. Email notifications.

+## Disclaimer
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.